jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> <b>The Comfy Game Dev collective game jamming in Bentonville, AK for LD55.
-From left to right that's me, Apples, VetaWulf (on the tablet), Monjuleant, Chume & his dog, Karkadan, A-Train, and WiredOverload.</b>
+> The Comfy Game Dev collective game jamming in Bentonville, AK for LD55.
+From left to right that's me, Apples, VetaWulf (on the tablet), Monjuleant, Chume & his dog, Karkadan, A-Train, and WiredOverload.

 Fast forward to today and I’ve participated in <i>dozens</i> of game jam competitions over the years including events like <i>Global Game Jam</i> and <i>Game Maker’s Toolkit</i>.